 Billing Situations Among Other Facilities

-If a beneficiary needs an SNF and goes but doesn’t have a qualifying stay in a hospital facility, they can move to an SNF after they remain for the night.
+If a beneficiary needs a Skilled Nursing Facility and goes but doesn’t have a qualifying stay in a hospital facility, they can move to a Skilled Nursing Facility after they remain for the night.
 They’ll then go the next night and receive coverage.